huggingface/evaluation-guidebook/contents/Automated benchmarks/Designing your automatic evaluation.md

 There's a whole section on using human annotators in `Human evaluation`, see [Using human annotators](https://github.com/huggingface/evaluation-guidebook/blob/main/contents/Human%20evaluation/Using%20human%20annotators.md).
 #### Using synthetic data
 - **Using LLMs**
-On this, you can check the very cool [Cosmopedia](https://huggingface.co/blog/cosmopedia)blog by cool HF colleagues!
+On this, you can check the very cool [Cosmopedia](https://huggingface.co/blog/cosmopedia) blog by cool HF colleagues!
 It's mostly studying how to create a synthetic training dataset, but similar techniques can be used for evaluation.
 Make sure to manually check/filter/inspect your dataset afterwards (following the above steps).

 - **Using rule-based techniques**
 If your task allows, this is a very good way to get a virtually infinite supply of samples and avoid contamination!
-For some examples, you can look at [NPHardEval](https://arxiv.org/abs/2312.14890), [DyVal](https://arxiv.org/abs/2309.17167), [MuSR](https://arxiv.org/abs/2310.16049), BabiQA, etc.
+For some examples, you can look at [NPHardEval](https://arxiv.org/abs/2312.14890), [DyVal](https://arxiv.org/abs/2309.17167), [MuSR](https://arxiv.org/abs/2310.16049), BabiQA, [MuSR](https://arxiv.org/abs/2310.16049) etc.

 ## Choosing an inference method
 You'll need to choose what kind of inference method you need.